kklmn/ArdquariumPi/docs/index.md

 to that folder and run `python3 ardquariumPi.py` right out of box, maybe with `sudo`.
 Access the web interface as "localhost" in your browser.

-For a real run on a Raspberri Pi, unzip into a user-accessible location, e.g.
+For a real run on a Raspberri Pi, unzip into a user-accessible folder, e.g.
 "ArdquariumPi" in the "pi" home, and edit "supply.py" (this is where you describe your connected devices) and "__secret.py" (if you want emails, external access and external web hooks).
 Edit and upload